Edwards-R/understanding_docs/layers-in-taxonomy.md

 # Layers in taxonomy
 Previously, we identified and started the process of solving the issue of nomenclatural divergence.
-However, the solution encountered a series of design problems which need to be overcome.
-Specifically, the solution identified two distinct varieties of nomenclatural divergence, and it was not at all clear how to implement the version control that the solution demands.
-Thankfully, we can once again use well-established system design patterns to solve this almost instantly.
+However, the envisioned solution encountered a series of design problems which need to be overcome.
+Specifically, the solution identified two distinct varieties of nomenclatural divergence, and it was not at all clear how to implement a version control system that the solution demands.
+Thankfully, we can once again use well-established system design patterns to solve the issue almost instantly.

 ## Separation of Concerns
 In software parlance, a 'concern' refers to a specific area of responsibility for a given part of a design.
 For example, a sending a letter via post can be considered to have four concerns: